Lemon Pasta

 Leftovers & storage

-Lemon spaghetti is best when fresh, creamy, and cooked al dente.
-Leftovers can be stored in the fridge for up to 3 days, but they lose their creaminess and bite.
+Lemon pasta is best when fresh, creamy, and cooked al dente.
+Leftovers can be stored in the refrigerator for up to 3 days, but they lose their creaminess and bite.
 To reheat, put them in a microwave-safe dish and add a splash of milk or water.

 Close-up of creamy lemon spaghetti around a fork.

-Lastly, I hope you’ll love this lemon spaghetti as much as we do.
-And if you have any questions, let me know!
+Lastly, I hope you’ll love this lemon pasta as much as we do.
+If you have any questions, please let me know.
 Leave a comment, send me a message, or rate it.
 I would love to hear from you!

-This quick lemon spaghetti is a delightful spring pasta that is bright, creamy, and flavorful.
-And it's ready in 15 minutes!
+This quick lemon pasta makes a delightful summer pasta dish that's bright, creamy, and bursting with lemon flavor.
+And it's ready in less than 15 minutes.

 Prep Time5 minutes